Dr. Lakshmi N. Reddi

 Photo portrait of the NMSU Interim Provost and Chief Academic Officer, Dr. Lakshmi Reddi

 As of March 25, 2024, Dr. Lakshmi Reddi serves as Interim Provost and Chief Academic Officer at New Mexico State University (NMSU).
-Prior to this role, he was the Dean of the College of Engineering at NMSU.
-With over 25 years of experience in academia, Dr. Reddi has been a distinguished educator and researcher in civil and environmental engineering, focusing on interdisciplinary themes.
+Prior to this role, he served as Dean of Engineering at NMSU for eight years and as Dean of the Graduate School at Florida International University (FIU) for five years.
+He also served in the role of Department Head at University of Central Florida and Kansas State University.

-In addition to his academic and research achievements, Dr. Reddi has served on various boards, including the Board of Directors of the Florida Engineering Society, the GRE and TOEFL Boards of Directors at the Educational Testing Service (ETS), the NM MESA Board of Directors, and the Roundtable for DoD Basic Science Research.
+In addition to his academic and research achievements, Dr. Reddi has served on various boards, including the Board of Directors of the Florida Engineering Society, the GRE and TOEFL Boards of Directors at the Educational Testing Service (ETS), the NM MESA Board of Directors, and the National Roundtable for DoD Basic Science Research.